Mini-ITX Computer Case

 This was a custom-built PC case that houses a mini-ITX motherboard, SFX power supply, and small-form-factor GPU.
 It was built out of a mix of wooden parts and 3D-printed parts that I designed.

 Around this time, I had started taking 3D rendering at MSSM, and I was disappointed with the poor rendering performance of my laptop.
-I decided that I wanted to build a more powerful computer that would handle tasks like 3D modeling, rendering, and deep learning more easily.
+I decided that I wanted to build a more powerful computer that would better handle tasks like 3D modeling, rendering, and deep learning.
 In order to get the best sustained performance at my price point, I decided to go with a desktop instead of a higher-end laptop or a NUC.

 However, I wasn't a big fan of how large most desktop computers were.
 Most PC cases seemed extremely large, which wasn't convenient for me at all, since I had to go back and forth to MSSM every month at the time.
 While form factors like ITX (motherboards) and SFX (power supplies) had started to take off, even cases built for them seemed excessively large.